UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

     Prior:

+    - How would tell an alien how a human name is made up out of English characters?
+    - And a human phone number?
+    - Are there more things that have certain features like that?
     - What is a regular expression?
-    - What is a parser?
-    - What is GNU?
-    - What is `grep`?
     - In the context of command-line tools, what is a filter?

 ## Why use regular expressions?